snapscript/snap/README.md

 ## Overview

-Snap is an open source, optionally typed, object oriented scripting language for the Java platform.
+Snap is an optionally typed scripting language with for the JVM.
 The learning curve is small for anyone with experience of Java, JavaScript, or a similar imperative  language.
 It has excellent integration with the host platform, and can do whatever can be done with Java and much more.